peterlacko/gooddata-ui/docs/execute_component.md

 | onError | false | function |
 | onLoadingChanged | false | function |

 * If you specify a function in the `onError` parameter, this function will be called in case of an error.
 It is always executed after `onLoadingChanged`.
 The first parameter is an error object: `{ status: ErrorStates, error?: string }`.
-Status can be one of the following \(use`import { ErrorStates } from '@gooddata/react-components'`\):
+Status can be one of the following \(use `import { ErrorStates } from '@gooddata/react-components'`\):

   * `ErrorStates.DATA_TOO_LARGE_TO_COMPUTE`
   * `ErrorStates.HTTP_BAD_REQUEST`
   * `ErrorStates.UNKNOWN_ERROR`

-* If you specify a function in the `onLoadingChanged` parameter, this function will be called every time data load starts or finishes, and it will get either the `{isLoading: true}` or `{isLoading: false}` object as a parameter.
+* If you specify a function in the `onLoadingChanged` parameter, this function will be called every time a data load starts or finishes, and it will get either the `{isLoading: true}` or `{isLoading: false}` object as a parameter.
 It is always executed before `onError`.

 * Empty execution results can be found by an empty data property in the result.
 To check if the result is empty, use `import { isEmptyResult } from '@gooddata/react-components'`.

 ## Example

-The following example shows the function specified as children in the Execution component that displays the execution output on the console.
+The following example shows the function specified as a child in the Execution component that displays the execution output on the console.

 ```javascript
 import { Execute, isEmptyResult } from '@gooddata/react-components';